dariost/CodeColosseum/src/games/royalur/description.md

 - `roll`;
 - `move`.

 In the `roll` sub-turn both players and spectators will receive a single line containing 4 space-separated binary digits.
 The `1`s represent a head, the `0` a tail.
-The amount $n$ is calculated as the number of `1`s obtained.
+The amount \\( n \\) is calculated as the number of `1`s obtained.

-If the player has no valid moves that move a token $n$ cells forward, the the `move` sub-turn is skipped and the `roll` sub-turn immediately starts for the other player.
+If the player has no valid moves that move a token \\( n \\) cells forward, the the `move` sub-turn is skipped and the `roll` sub-turn immediately starts for the other player.

 Otherwise, the `move` sub-turn begins.
 Each player has `7` tokens, numbered from `0` to `6` (inclusive).
-The player playing in this turn must write a single line with the number of the token he wants to move forward $n$ cells, ended with a `LF` (aka `\n`).
+The player playing in this turn must write a single line with the number of the token he wants to move forward \\( n \\) cells, ended with a `LF` (aka `\n`).
 The move must be valid.
 If the move is valid, the other player and the spectators will receive the sent number, otherwise they will receive `RETIRE`, which indicates that the game has ended with a win for the opponent.

 If the token lands on the fourth, eighth or fourteenth cell than the player has another turn, thus moving again to the `roll` sub-turn.
 Otherwise, the turns pass to the opponent, which begins its `roll` turn.